 For filters such as the Oase biomaster series, filter maintenance is further improved by having an easily removable pre-filter compartment as detailed below.

 The fine filter sponges on the Oase Biomaster are designed to capture fine debris; this means that the main chambers remain very clean.
-The downside is that it should be emptied out more often; I clean my pre-filters every 3 weeks to a month depending on the tank setup.
-I service the main chambers only once very 6 to 8 months.
+The downside is that it should be emptied out more often; we clean my pre-filters every 3 weeks to a month depending on the tank setup.
+We service the main chambers only once very 6 to 8 months.

 The Oase Biomaster series have a sizeable removable pre-filter compartment.